|

 Officials say the emergency services acted quickly

-three-hour blaze in a detention centre at Amsterdam's Schiphol
+a three-hour blaze in a detention centre at Amsterdam's

-illegal immigrants and drug smugglers awaiting deportation from
+houses illegal immigrants and drug smugglers awaiting deportation

 The cause of the blaze is still unknown.

-Michel Bezuijen, but their nationalities and identities were not
+Mayor Michel Bezuijen, but their nationalities and identities

-regular judicial inquiry, while a European prisoners' rights group
+as the regular judicial inquiry, while a European prisoners'

 MPs said they wanted an inquest to look at safety issues.